Health in Bangladesh: Communicable disease

 Historically, communicable diseases formed the bulk of total diseases in developing and tropical countries such as Bangladesh.
-By 2015 via Millennium development Goals, where communicable diseases were targeted, Bangladesh attained almost significant control on communicable diseases.
+By 2015, via Millennium Development Goals, where communicable diseases were targeted, Bangladesh attained almost significant control over communicable diseases.

-An expanded immunization program against nine major diseases (TB, tetanus, diphtheria, whooping cough, polio, hepatitis B, Haemophilus influenza type B, measles, rubella) was undertaken for implementation.
+An expanded immunization program against nine major diseases (TB, tetanus, diphtheria, whooping cough, polio, hepatitis B, Haemophilus influenza type B, measles, and rubella) was undertaken for implementation.

 Tuberculosis

 Background: Tuberculosis is one of the most dangerous chronic infectious diseases in Bangladesh.
 It is the major public health problem in this country.
-Mycobacterium tuberculosis is a commonly responsible organism of tuberculosis.
+Mycobacterium tuberculosis is a common responsible organism of tuberculosis.
 It is an airborne disease that spreads through the coughing of an infected person.
 This disease is more prone to slum dwellers living in unhygienic conditions.
-Tuberculosis mainly infects the lungs (pulmonary tuberculosis) with the symptoms of persistent cough, evening fever with sweating, chest pain, weakness, weight loss, hemoptysis, etc. But it can also infect the other parts of the body (extrapulmonary tuberculosis) like the brain, kidneys and bones.
+Tuberculosis mainly infects the lungs (pulmonary tuberculosis) with the symptoms of persistent cough, evening fever with sweating, chest pain, weakness, weight loss, hemoptysis, etc. But it can also infect the other parts of the body (extrapulmonary tuberculosis) like the brain, kidneys, and bones.
 In most cases patients infected with tuberculosis have other concomitant infections.
 HIV is more common to them.